 • $$$

-Rule #3: Go Short and Sweet.
 Studies have shown that short email subject lines have much higher open rates than longer ones.
-For this reason, try to have a subject line with LESS than 50 characters.
+For this reason, try to have a subject line with less than 50 characters.
 When trying to cut back a long subject line, look for any extra words that you can cut (they’re nearly always there!).

-Rule #4: Try some A/B testing.
 You should always A/B test subject lines wherever possible.
 Send the same email out but with two different subject lines.
-You will quickly see what types of subject lines your audience responds to.
-Continue tweaking from there.
+You will quickly see what types of subject lines your audience responds to, pay attention to the metrics, and continue tweaking from there.

 • Meet Dr. Jones

-• Alpine Clinic’s 5K is Oct 3-register now!
+• Alpine Clinic’s 5K is Oct.
+3 – register now!

-• (John), Quick Question
+• (John), Quick question

-• Avoid Tooth Decay
+• Avoid tooth decay